jlinoff/jlinoff.github.io/README.md

 than `qspm`, has more features, is customizable and works better on mobile devices.

 The webapp can be found [here](https://jlinoff.github.io/myvault/index.html).

-THe documentation can be found [here](https://jlinoff.github.io/myvault/help/index.html).
+The documentation can be found [here](https://jlinoff.github.io/myvault/help/index.html).

 ## Quantum Safe Password Manager
 The quantum safe password manager (`qspm`) is a single page application (SPA) demonstration